Douglas A-3 Skywarrior: Vietnam War era

-Tanker role
+Tanker

 During the Vietnam War, the A-3 attack aircraft were modified to KA-3B tankers while some were modified into a multi-mission tanker variant, the EKA-3B, which was a real workhorse for the carrier air wing.
 Electronic jamming equipment was added without removing tanker capability so the EKA-3B could jam enemy radar while waiting to refuel tactical aircraft.
 Eventually, the EKA-3B was replaced by the smaller dedicated Grumman KA-6D Intruder tanker, which although it had less capacity and endurance, was deployed in greater numbers within the carrier's air wing.
 Two additional Naval Reserve units were established in the early 1970s as air refueling squadrons, VAQ-208 and VAQ-308, at Naval Air Station Alameda, California.
 Both units operated aircraft with electronic warfare equipment removed and were redesignated as KA-3Bs.
 VAK-208 and VAK-308 were decommissioned in the early 1990s.
+On May 31, 1967, a KC-135 refueled a KA-3 Skywarrior while that jet refueled an F-8 Crusader.
+This event became the first triple-level aerial refueling, performed in order to save the USN plane which was dangerously low on fuel.
+The KC-135 crew earned a Mackay Trophy for their feat.

 Cold War

 The EA-3 variant was used in critical electronic intelligence (ELINT) roles operating from aircraft carrier decks and ashore supplementing the larger Lockheed EP-3.
 Its last service was as an ELINT platform during Desert Storm.